10 Best Platy Tank Mates: Best & Worst Fish to Keep with Platies

 Deciding on the best fish tank mates can be challenging.
-You have to consider the temperament, ecological requirements, and behaviors of the fish to be kept as mates.
+You have to consider the fish’s temperament, ecological requirements, and behaviors to be kept as mates.
+Platyfish can live with a good number of fish within certain parameters.

-Unlike most fish, platies withstand a high pH range of 6.8-8.5 and a temperature within 70 to 82°F (They may or may not need a heater depending on the room conditions).
+Unlike most fish, platies withstand a high pH range of 6.8-8.5 and a temperature within 70 to 82°F (They may need a heater).

 You should be careful when deciding on the best platy tank mates.
-Luckily, this post identifies the 10 best and worst platy tank mates.
+I’ve had success (and failure) with the fish types highlighted below regarding their compatibility with platies.

 Best Platy Fish Tank Mates